The Early Sixties: American Science

 The early 1960s saw rapid innovations in American science, medicine and computing.
 Discoveries made in the laboratory reshaped the American experience.
 This display, with objects circa 1964, showcased how the museum encouraged such change by making its visitors better aware of past scientific accomplishments.

 Be sure to see the companion display, The Early Sixties: American Culture.

 About the Artifact Walls

 Artifact walls, consisting of 275 linear feet of glass-fronted cases lining the central first and second floors, highlight the depth and breadth of the collections.
 They reflect the Museum's core mission to collect, study, and exhibit objects from our nation's rich and diverse history.
-This display is one of the special cases that highlight anniversaries, new acquisitions to the collections, and research findings.
+This display was one of the special cases that highlight anniversaries, new acquisitions to the collections, and research findings.